Pipeline doesn’t grow on trees.

 Recommendation 4 – Last Activity Report to highlight Neglected Accounts

-Here’s what the Last Activity Date report looks like displayed on a salesforce dashboard table.
+This is what the Last Activity Date report looks like, displayed on a salesforce dashboard table.

 It’s easy to spot that Aethna Home Products and Dubai Beach Hotels are neglected accounts.

 Use the conditional highlighting on the dashboard table to draw the eye to potential neglected accounts.
 Limit the table to the top 10 results, ranked by the number of days since the last completed activity.